-St. Lawrence College is committed to making our resources usable by all people, whatever their abilities or disabilities.
+St. Lawrence College is committed to making our resources fully accessible to all persons.
 This document will be made available in alternative format upon request.

 GAC means Global Affairs Canada.
 The risk rating system devised by GAC will be used to assess whether or not staff and students should engage in SLC activities in various regions of the world